pan-ki-ba/developer-friendly/interview-questions/Architectural-Questions.md

     - Difficult to test GUI based applications
     - Need additional time to write/maintain test classes

-- **How sessions are handled in web applications ?**
-  - HTTP protocol and Web Servers are stateless
-  - Session is a conversional state between client and server and it can consists of multiple request and response between client and server.
-Since HTTP and Web Server both are stateless, the only way to maintain a session is when some unique information about the session (session id) is passed between server and client in every request & esponse
-  - several ways to handle session information
-    - URL rewriting
-    - Cookies
-    - Hidden Form fields
-    - HttpSession Api

 #### **Explain Design Patterns ?**
   - **Creational Patterns**
     - **Factory**